Maitake Offers a Significant Source of Vitamin D, Niacin and Dietary Fiber

 Mushrooms are the only produce that contains Vitamin D.

-According to The National Institutes of Health (NIH), Vitamin D is a nutrient that is important for promoting overall health and is especially important in developing maintaining strong bones.
+According to The National Institutes of Health (NIH), Vitamin D is a nutrient important for promoting overall health and is especially important in developing and maintaining strong bones.

 Taste / Flavor